ctoec/data-collection/README.md

 ## Deploy

 Deployments can either be triggered directly through the corresponding Azure pipeline for the applicable stage, or directly from the CLI.
+Additionally, we also don't utilize Docker in any of our deployment environments, but rather Linux/Node for the sake of simplicity.

+### Pipeline

 ### Command Line
 NOTE: This option will require you to have the Elastic Beanstalk CLI installed on your machine.
 If you're on OSX, [Homebrew](https://formulae.brew.sh/formula/aws-elasticbeanstalk) is your best bet - otherwise, following the setup scripts outlined in the [AWS docs](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html) works just fine.